wp-plugins/private-content-login-redirect/readme.txt

 **Note**: If you post private content and want to get more subscribers to read your private content, I developed a Free plugin for that too...Check out  [Mini Membership](http://wordpress.org/plugins/mini-membership/).

+If you like this plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/private-content-login-redirect).
+Thank you!

 Follow the developer on [Twitter](https://twitter.com/twitabhisek) Visit [Developer Website](http://increasy.com)